LuisBarroso37/Face-REC/README.md

 ### Information

-This app was created by using React, Node.js, Express.js, Knex.js, PostgreSQL and the Clarifai API.
+This app was created by using React, Node.js, Express.js, Knex.js, PostgreSQL, Redis, JWT and the Clarifai API.

 [Clarifai](https://docs.clarifai.com/) - Clarifai offers several different types of machine learning models that can be used for many situations.
 They have a free plan which allows us to integrate their API on our project, test it and showcase it to other people.